 What Kind of Drives Can I Protect with Recovery Vault?

-On a Mac, you can protect any drive or partition with an HFS, HFS+, FAT/FAT32 or ExFAT file system.
-You can’t apply it to a raw partition without a file system.
+On a Mac, you can protect any drive or partition with an HFS+, FAT/FAT32 or ExFAT file system.
+Unfortunately, Recovery Vault cannot be enabled on APFS and raw partitions (the ones without a file system).
 Also, the protected partition has to be write/read enabled.
 Read-only partitions or disk images cannot be protected with Recovery Vault on Macs, which is why the NTFS file system is not supported.
-However, Disk Drill for Windows will also be able to protect NTFS logical volumes 🎉
+However, Disk Drill for Windows can protect NTFS logical volumes 🎉